Tasuku Honjo

 Tasuku Honjo (本庶 佑, Honjo Tasuku) is a Japanese physician-scientist and immunologist.
 He won the 2018 Nobel Prize in Physiology or Medicine and is best known for his identification of programmed cell death protein 1 (PD-1).
 He is also known for his molecular identification of cytokines IL-4 and IL-5, as well as the discovery of activation-induced cytidine deaminase (AID) that is essential for class switch recombination and somatic hypermutation.

-He was elected as a foreign associate of the National Academy of Sciences of the United States (2001), as a member of German Academy of Natural Scientists Leopoldina (2003), and also as a member of the Japan Academy (2005).

-In 2018, he was awarded the Nobel Prize in Physiology or Medicine along with James P. Allison.
+He was elected as an international member of the National Academy of Sciences of the United States in 2001, a member of the German National Academy of Sciences Leopoldina in 2003, and as a member of the Japan Academy in 2005.
+In 2018, he was awarded a Nobel Prize with James P. Allison.
 He and Allison together had won the 2014 Tang Prize in Biopharmaceutical Science for the same achievement.